openharmony/docs/en/application-dev/database/database-distributedobject-guidelines.md

 ## When to Use

 The distributed data objects allow data across devices to be processed like local variables by shielding complex data interaction between devices.
 For the devices that form a Super Device, when data in the distributed data object of an application is added, deleted, or modified on a device, the data for the same application is also updated on the other devices.
-The devices can listen for the data changes and online and offline states of other devices.
+The devices can listen for the data changes and online and offline status of other devices.
 The distributed data objects support basic data types, such as number, string, and Boolean, as well as complex data types, such as array and nested basic types.

 ## Available APIs